cpulvermacher/time-travel/README.md

 - Only Chrome support (for now)
 - Only JavaScript is affected by the extension.
 - The extension does not work in iframes with the `sandbox` attribute
-- Some apps require a ticking clock and may break when setting a static fake date
+- Some apps require a ticking clock and may break when setting a static date

 ## Installation
 Get it from the Chrome Web Store: https://chrome.google.com/webstore/detail/time-travel/jfdbpgcmmenmelcghpbbkldkcfiejcjg

 To build and use a local version:
 - Download this repository
-- run `npm run build`
+- Run `npm run build`
 - Open chrome://extensions
 - Enable 'Developer Mode'
 - Click 'Load unpacked' and select the `dist/` directory